jgarciasuarez/jgarciasuarez.github.io/projectProgressControl.md

 - [x] Compare the complete context documentation with the content implemented on all four primary routes.
 - [x] Document coverage, omissions, source conflicts, relevance, and inclusion recommendations in `context-in-text/content_gap_audit_2026-07-30.md`.
-- [ ] Correct stale embedded publication years in the Research and DDCF imagery.
+- [x] Correct stale embedded publication years in the Research and DDCF imagery.
-- [ ] Add the 2026 “A matter of shape” publication and a clear route to the complete publication record.
+- [x] Add the 2026 “A matter of shape” publication and a clear route to the complete publication record.
-- [ ] Add a compact technical-capabilities and verified research-software block.
+- [x] Add a compact technical-capabilities and verified research-software block.
-- [ ] Add teaching testimonials and surface publication-linked mentoring outcomes.
+- [x] Add teaching testimonials and surface publication-linked mentoring outcomes.
-- [ ] Place the official SNSF mark in the interactive central DDCF node, as required by `goal.md`.
+- [x] Place the official SNSF mark in the interactive central DDCF node, as required by `goal.md`.
-- [ ] Add the X profile directly to the Bio professional links.
+- [x] Add the X profile directly to the Bio professional links.
-- [!]
-Decide whether to include the recommended research roadmap, seismic/geotechnical foundation, selective recognition and leadership, and collaboration CTA before starting P2.
+- [x] Implement the approved research roadmap, seismic/geotechnical foundation, selective recognition and leadership, and collaboration CTA before starting P2.
 - [!]
 Keep the submitted HyperMech proposal unpublished until its outcome or preferred public wording is confirmed.

 ### P2 — Testing and Continuous Integration